 Blasco Ibáñez is the most translated Spanish writer of all time after Cervantes and 17 of his books have been made into films.
 He wrote more than 20 novels, but his best known works internationally are “Blood and Sand” from 1908, later brought to the cinema in a Hollywood blockbuster starring Rudolf Valentino, and “The Four Horseman of the Apocalypse” from 1916, for which he was awarded membership in the French Légion d’Honneur.
 These two novels in particular brought him great wealth.
 “Horsemen” spent twelve months at the top of the US bestsellers list in 1916 and 1917 and, to Blasco Ibáñez’s great personal delight, outsold even the Bible in the middle of the Great War.
 The novel has had four separate screen adaptations, the most famous directed by Orson Welles.

 In Spain, he is better known for his earlier period of regional novels, which many critics claim to be vastly superior to his international best sellers.
 Titles like “Cañas y Barro”, “La Barraca”, “Entre Naranjos” and “Arroz y Tartana”, which were all written between 1894 and 1902, reflected the harsh life of the rural lower classes in the Valencia Region at the beginning of the Industrial Revolution.
-Progressive and social realist, they were highly critical of both the ruling classes and the closed- minded and (literally) stuck-in-the- mud attitude of the Valencia peasants themselves.
+Progressive and social realist, they were highly critical of both the ruling classes and the closed-minded and (literally) stuck-in-the-mud attitude of the Valencian peasants themselves.

 The money he made from the regional books gave him the freedom to spend the next two years writing his three darkest, almost Kafkaesque, attacks on social injustice and the power of the church, “The Cathedral” (1903), “The Intruder” (1904) and “The Hoard” (1905).
 As the archetypal champagne socialist, the stark social criticism of the novels contrasted sharply with his playboy lifestyle, with a harem of lovers in his luxury homes on the beach at Malvarrosa and at Menton on the French Riviera (both of which have been made into museums dedicated to his life*).
 This was far and away his least commercial but probably most personal period, and you’d be hard pushed to find any copies of his books from this period in FNAC or El Corte Inglés (and most critics would say “quite rightly so”).
 But there was no putting the man down and he then followed it up with 11 consecutive international bestsellers, including “Blood and Sand”, “Four Horsemen” and “Mare Nostrum”.

-Blasco Ibáñez died in Menton, France in 1928 having made many friends and enemies, made and lost a few fortunes, and having lived a full and eventful life.
+Blasco Ibáñez died in Menton in France in 1928 having made many friends and enemies, made and lost a few fortunes and having lived a full and eventful life.
 His body was brought back to Valencia in 1933.
 His grave was neglected during the dictatorship (Franco wasn’t really a fan of his work) but since 1976 he has been given full honours and has a big, brash, noisy avenue named after him.

-2017 marks the 150th anniversary of his birth.
-Valencia will be celebrating throughout the year with events and exhibitions in honour of Blasco Ibañez, a person who Valencia mayor Joan Ribó recently described as the “most universal Valencian citizen of the last few centuries.”
-You can visit the museum that was once his home near the beach in Valencia.
+2017 marked the 150th anniversary of his birth.
+Valencia celebrated this throughout the year with events and exhibitions in honour of Blasco Ibañez, a person who Valencia mayor Joan Ribó described as the “most universal Valencian citizen of the last few centuries.”

 David Rhead and José Marín